staffanbergvall/PowerBIGraphAPI/README.md

    - Client Secret
    - Tenant ID
 4. In the Power Query Editor, click on New Source and "Blank Query".
 5. In the Advanced Editor window, paste the query code.
-The code can be found in the `intune_query.pq` file in this repository.
+The code can be found in the `IntuneDateExtractor.pq` file in this repository.

 ![Power BI Parameters](pictures/power_bi_parameters_image.png)